Urucas/zoster/README.md

 **What if dont just want to test my application opens after clicking on my browsable intent, I also want to test my application did some magic stuff ?**

 Inception is here.
-Zoster let you include your own appium test to run after the application opens, this way you can test the full flow of your browsable intent.
+Zoster let you include your own appium test to run after the application opens in native contexts, this way you can test the full flow of your browsable intent.

+In this example, we said the user param will be setted in a ```TextView```, so to check the hole flow of the browsable intent, we'll inject a small test to check the ```TextView``` is setted correctly by setting the ```inception``` capability pointing to our inception test;
 ```json
 {
   "name": "zoster test with inception",